-- To encourage critical thinking and enable reflection. - To gain an understanding of life and conditions for those living through the war. - To understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance and use them to make connections. - To understand the methods of historical enquiry.
+- To encourage critical thinking and enable reflection. - To gain an understanding of life and conditions for those living through the war. - To understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance and use them to make connections.

-Curriculum Links KS3
+Curriculum Links